-Room and Board fees must be paid in full prior to check in.
+Room and Board fees must be paid in full through Student Accounts prior to check in.
 These fees are due by 3:30 p.m. on the Payment Due Date (postmark does not apply) designated for each semester unless other arrangements have been made (i.e., financial aid award, deferred payment plan, etc.) If applicable, students should check with the Financial Aid Office to ensure all paperwork is in order and that they are eligible to receive aid.
+Meal plan changes must be received by 5 p.m.
+Friday during the first week of classes in either semester.